 Review of Richard Wentworth exhibition at The Serpentine for The Burlington Magazine in March 1994.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts. exhibition recent sculpture
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts. exhibition recent sculpture

 The first showing of the exhibition of recent sculpture by Richard Wentworth at the Serpentine Gallery, London (it has subsequently been seen at the Arnolfini Gallery, Bristol and moves, in May, to s'Hertogenbosch) was heralded by a small shop-window display at the front of the gallery and the sculpture Meal on the lawn outside.
 The display had an out-of-season, seaside-town ring to it, containing random, everyday but intriguing little objects, some with French supermarket labels attached to them.
 Meal, a work first seen at the Gateshead Garden Festival (1990), is composed of large cast-metal plates, platters and trenchers which seem to push their way up from the earth.
 Rusted, they are the colour of rich soil and evoke a sense of active, rumbling urban archaeology.